iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 stability improves the accuracy of the machine learning algorithms, as discussed later in this post.

+Given the challenges of monitoring shaker machines, the customer opted for wireless sensors to avoid issues related to cable and connector fatigue.
-Due to these challenges, the customer opted for wireless sensors.
-In addition, the sensors were installed 40 cm away from the ideal location, on the machine frame instead of the motor and drive train.
-While this placement severely reduces sensitivity to high-frequency bearing faults, it ensures that the sensors generate consistant data over a long period, as they are excluded from any part exchanges during repairs.
+In addition, to ensure that regular maintenance tasks could be performed without disturbing the sensors, they were installed 40 cm away from the ideal location.
+This placement on the machine frame, rather than directly on the motor and drive train, reduces the sensitivity to high-frequency bearing faults but ensures consistent data collection over a long period, even after part replacements.

 Other factors that need to be considered include: